stef1927/cuda_exercises/README.md

 ## Histogram

 Implements a 256-bin histogram using a GPU kernel with one private histogram per thread block, privatization via shared memory, atomic adds and thread coarsening.
 Verifies the histogram against a CPU serial implementation.
 Uses streams, CUDA events and async memory operations.

+## Reduction

+Calculates the sum of a large array of integers.
+Demonstrates reduction using shared memory and contiguous threads to limit control divergence, warp shuffling and cooperative thread clusters.